rantahar/introduction-to-mpi/_episodes/10-profiling.md

 >## Profile Your Poisson Code
 >
-> Compile, run and analyse your mpi version of the poisson code.
+> Compile, run and analyse your MPI version of the poisson code.
 > How closely does it match the performance below?
 > What are the main differences?
 >